 What is Drug or Alcohol Withdrawal?

-Drug or alcohol withdrawal involves the physical, mental, and behavioral changes that can occur after suddenly cutting back on or stopping prolonged use of substances.1, 2, 3 The character and severity of withdrawal can vary in association with different substances, but symptoms may be quite pronounced when people are attempting to quit alcohol and other substances such as opioids, benzodiazepines, and sedatives.3
+You may be wondering, ‘what is withdrawal in addiction?’ or ‘what are withdrawal symptoms?’
+Drug or alcohol withdrawal involves the physical, mental and behavioral changes that can occur after suddenly cutting back on or stopping the prolonged use of substances.1, 2, 3 The effects of withdrawal from drugs are multifarious.
+The character and severity of withdrawal can vary in association with different substances, but symptoms may be quite pronounced when people are attempting to quit alcohol and other substances such as opioids, benzodiazepines and sedatives.3

-Substances like opioids, alcohol, and sedatives, can carry significant risks when going through withdrawal.
-These withdrawal symptoms can range from mild to potentially dangerous.
-Medical detox can be a safe way to help manage withdrawal under the care of treatment professionals.3, 4
+Substances like opioids, alcohol and sedatives can carry significant risks when going through withdrawal.
+These can range from mild to potentially dangerous and severe withdrawal symptoms.
+Medical detox – as opposed to detoxing from home – can be a safe way to help manage the withdrawal symptoms of drugs under the care of treatment professionals.3, 4

 However, once you cut back or stop using, your brain may temporarily struggle to reach homeostasis again.
 It is this period of adjustment, which may involve a rebalancing of a number of chemical messengers known as neurotransmitters, that is thought to lead to withdrawal symptoms for several types of substances.5, 6